vadimv/server-components/README.md

 ### Navigation bar URL path and components state mapping

-A component's state could be mapped to the browser's navigation bar path.
-With that the current navigation path will be automatically converted to a component's state and vis-a-versa, the state transition will cause the navigation path to be updated accordingly.
+A component's state can be mapped to the browser's navigation bar path.
+With that, the current navigation path will be automatically converted to a component's state and vis-a-versa, the state transition will cause the navigation path to be updated accordingly.

-The Back and Forward browser's history buttons clicks initiate state transitions.
+The "Back" and "Forward" browser's history buttons clicks initiate state transitions.

-Here is an example, where the first element of a path is mapped to an integer id, and id is mapped to the first element of the path:
+This is an example, where the first element of a path is mapped to an integer id, and id is mapped to the first element of the path:

 ```java
     import static rsp.component.ComponentDsl.*;